How Do Sober Homes Work?

 Emotional Aspect

-Residents usually stay at a sober living home anywhere from 30 days to 12 months and longer.
+Residents usually stay at a sober living home anywhere from 30 days to 12 months or longer.
 This will usually depend on the level of support needed before they feel comfortable living on their own again.

 Addiction doesn’t just affect a person’s mind and body, it also destroys their relationships.
 Some might have even forgotten how to connect with others in a regular social setting.
 A good sober living home can help re-train residents on how to interact with others while maintaining their sobriety.
 They often make new friends and connect with others with whom they can relate.
 This type of peer support is one of the foundations of 12 step groups and drastically improves the person’s chances of avoiding relapse.